CDB(LEGAL) - OTHER REVENUES: SALE, LEASE, OR EXCHANGE OF SCHOOL-OWNED PROPERTY

 Lease of Property to a Governmental Entity

-To promote a public purpose of the District, the District may:
+To promote a public purpose of the district, a district may:

-Is not required to comply with any competitive purchasing procedure or any notice and publication requirement imposed by this chapter or other law.
+- Is not required to comply with any competitive purchasing procedure or any notice and publication requirement imposed by Local Government Code Chapter 272 or other law.